sugarkube/sugarkube/docs/OVERVIEW.md

 * Kapps - Standalone, versionable deployment artifacts.
   * Plugins can fetch kapps from several backends, initially just from git repos but in future backends like S3, chart museum, artifactory, etc.
   * Kapps can specify dependencies to allow you to pull different requirements from different locations.
 E.g. you might want to version your Helm `values.yaml` files separately to your kapps, or pull in some shared makefile targets, etc.
-  * Kapps know how to bootstrap themselves which makes it easy to install them into new clusters (both prod and non-prod) and perform full disaster recovery.
+  * Kapps know how to bootstrap themselves which makes it easy to install them into new clusters (both prod and non-prod) and perform disaster recovery.
 E.g. if they require SSL certificates they must provide scripts to generate them.
 These can be then be passed as parameters to e.g. Helm.
   * They are responsible for creating any infrastructure that will be solely used by that kapp, e.g. S3 buckets, RDS databases, etc.
     * Shared infrastructure (i.e. used by more than a single kapp) should be deployed as a kapp as well.
 These kapps can be configured to run before other kapps are installed, and can be used to e.g. create shared load balancers, CloudFront distributions, etc.
   * Creating infrastructure first per kapp means that dynamic values, e.g. RDS hostnames, can be created by e.g. terraform, then exported as env vars and passed as values into Helm to configure the Helm chart.